konsloiz/datetime/DOCUMENTATION.md

 A python script was developed.
 The script takes as an argument the url of the service that we want to check, and performs a request and initiates the following checks:

 1. Checks if the status code of the app is 200
-2. Compares the difference of the local UTC time with the response from the url and checks if time is desyncronized for more than (>5) seconds.
+2. Compares the difference of the local UTC time with the response from the url and checks if time is desynchronized for more than (>) 5 seconds.

 Everything is logged in both stdout and a log file.